OpenNebula/minione/README.md

   - Debian 9
   - Ubuntu 16.04, 18.04

-For LXD evaluation:
+For LXD evaluation on a dedicated physical server or virtual machine for the front-end and one LXD hypervisor node:
 - physical host or virtual machine (e.g., Amazon EC2 VM)
 - x86-64 Intel or AMD processor
 - operating system:
   - Ubuntu 18.04

-For Edge (Packet) evaluation, for the frontend:
+For Edge evaluation on a dedicated physical server or virtual machine for the front-end and one remote Packet edge physical server for one KVM hypervisor node:
 - physical host or virtual machine (e.g., Amazon EC2 VM)
 - x86-64 Intel or AMD processor
 - operating system: